 In Bangladesh, private healthcare is common and popular, regardless of income or area of residence, making the private sector an important player in health service provision.
 Although the private sector offers a good range of health services, tuberculosis (TB) care in the private sector is poor.
-We conducted research in Dhaka, between 2004 and 2008, to develop and evaluate a public–private partnership (PPP) model to involve private medical practitioners (PMPs) within the National TB Control Programme (NTP)'s activities.
-Since 2008, this PPP model has been scaled up in two other big cities, Chittagong and Sylhet.
+The authors conducted research in Dhaka, between 2004 and 2008, to develop and evaluate a public–private partnership (PPP) model to involve private medical practitioners (PMPs) within the National TB Control Programme (NTP)'s activities.
+Since 2008, this PPP model has been scaled up in 2 other big cities, Chittagong and Sylhet.
 This paper reports the results of this development, evaluation and scale-up.

-Findings The partnership with PMPs yielded significantly increased case finding of sputum smear-positive TB cases.
+The partnership with PMPs yielded significantly increased case finding of sputum smear-positive TB cases.
 Between 2004 and 2010, 703 participating PMPs referred 3959 sputum smear-positive TB cases to the designated Directly Observed Treatment, Short-course (DOTS) centres, contributing about 36% of all TB cases in the project areas.
 There was a steady increase in case notification rates in the project areas following implementation of the partnership.

 The PPP model was highly effective in improving access and quality of TB care in urban settings

-Ullah, A.N..; Huque, R.; Husain, A.; Akter, S.; Akramul Islam; Newell, J.N.
+Zafar Ullah, A.N..; Huque, R.; Husain, A.; Akter, S.; Akramul Islam; Newell, J.N.
 Effectiveness of involving the private medical sector in the National TB Control Programme in Bangladesh: evidence from mixed methods.
 BMJ Open (2012) 2 (6) e001534.
 [DOI: 10.1136/bmjopen-2012-001534]